 These moments can be hard to spot and even harder to navigate.
 But you don’t have to figure it out alone.

 Many young people are struggling quietly—masked by anger, withdrawal, or even perfectionism – and even the most attentive parents can miss the signs.
+For instance, parents need to be aware of subtle signs of bullying that is one of the main triggers of mental health issues among teens.

 That’s why this workshop exists.